 The final pages of Scrapbook II contain newspaper articles about students, and additional papers (not digitized) show the range of her instruction.
 Singer Deater O’Neill, who performed in the final concert of the McLean Bosfield Vocal Studio, is the subject of a Washington Post profile.
 Another clipping announces the world premiere of Bassoon Concerto by former student David Avram, whose affectionate letters are also among the collection.
 A handwritten note from narrator Paul Danquah adorns a program from the 1977 premiere of the World Bank film, “An Essay on Poverty."
 Howard University music professor Valerie (Kehembe) Eichelberger is one of many accomplished artists citing McLean Bosfield’s coaching in their professional biographies.

 - Resource Type

-- filter Cultural and Community Life: Entertainment 4 Exclude Cultural and Community Life: Entertainment
+- filter Culture and the Arts: Entertainment 4 Exclude Culture and the Arts: Entertainment

 - filter Joy McLean Bosfield papers 3 Exclude Joy McLean Bosfield papers

 - filter Joy McLean Bosfield papers / Series 2: Career / Oversize 2 Exclude Joy McLean Bosfield papers / Series 2: Career / Oversize

 - filter Cultures & Communities 1 Exclude Cultures & Communities

 - filter Joy McLean Bosfield papers / Series 5: Photographs / Photographs of McLean and others 1 Exclude Joy McLean Bosfield papers / Series 5: Photographs / Photographs of McLean and others